What do net price calculators leave out?

 Why is the true cost higher than the year-1 net price?

-Four effects compound against you: tuition inflation runs roughly 4% per year, most institutional grants renew flat at year-1 amounts (or are front-loaded), unsubsidized loans accrue interest while you’re still enrolled, and over a standard 10-year repayment every $1 borrowed costs roughly $1.36-$1.45 to repay.
+Four effects compound against you: tuition inflation runs roughly 4% per year, most institutional grants renew flat at year-1 amounts (or are front-loaded), unsubsidized loans accrue interest while you’re still enrolled, and over a standard 10-year repayment every $1 borrowed costs about $1.36 to repay.

 1. Tuition inflation (~4% per year)